uncosung/react-test/README.md

 >We can do this by implementing & updating state within the **Search** component.

 1) Write out functionality to update the state of **Search** as it changes with user input. *Hint: you may need the `onChange` listener!*
-2) Write out functionality that takes the updated state and calls the function to update **App**'s state with the new drinks after making an HTTP request to the cocktailsDB API.
+2) Write out functionality that takes the updated state and calls the function to update **App**'s state with the new drinks after making an HTTP request to TheCocktailDB API.

 ### Step 9: Write out `Details.jsx`

 * Create **Details** as a *functional* component.
-* The component should render the details of a specific drink that is returned as the result of an HTTP request to the cocktailsDB API. *Hint: Take a look at the id of each listItem*
+* The component should render the details of a specific drink that is returned as the result of an HTTP request to TheCocktailDB API. *Hint: Take a look at the id of each listItem*

 ### Step 10: Add functionality to `App.jsx` that will handle `listItem` clicks and conditionally render a new page
 * Read through the React [Documentation](https://reactjs.org/docs/conditional-rendering.html) to get a better understanding of conditional rendering